 THE THIRD MYTH: Prior to becoming President, Lincoln knew little of Negro life.

-THE FOURTH MYTH: Springfield Negros were passive servants and menials and either incapable of or not interested in speaking out on issues of colonization or racial justice.
+THE FOURTH MYTH: Springfield Negroes were passive servants and menials and either incapable of or not interested in speaking out on issues of colonization or racial justice.

-To understand the influence of Springfield Negros on the political and social education of the pre-presidential Lincoln, we must first debunk these myths.
+To understand the influence of Springfield Negroes on the political and social education of the pre-presidential Lincoln, we must first debunk these myths.

 THE MYTH OF THE HAITIAN BARBER

 The first myth is the incorrect focus on William Fleurville as Springfield's first Negro resident and as Lincoln's exclusive Springfield Negro personal acquaintance.
 He was neither.

 Fleurville arrived in Springfield in the fall of 1831, thirteen years after the arrival of at least thirty-two Negro predecessors.
 He was not Springfield's first Negro resident.